Come to Dust

 Come to Dust is a post trip hop album by UK band Second Person.

 This is the third and final album from the band, and their first full-length studio release since their debut Chromatography.
-It was produced by Mark Maclaine (aka The Silence) at The Silence Corporation Studios, London.
+It was produced by Mark Maclaine (a.k.a.
+The Silence) at The Silence Corporation Studios, London.
 Some of the songs on the album were mixed by the Tony Platt.